calherries/site/posts/2022-04-25-abstraction.md

 It's worth taking a step back and acknowledging some things that are clearly not abstractions by themselves:

-**Interfaces and protocols**
+**Interfaces, protocols or typeclasses**

-An interface or protocol is not sufficient to create an abstraction.
-Things that describe the operations on a data type are not abstractions, since they omit invariants.
-The IPersistentCollection is the interface for the collection in Clojure, but it is clearly not the abstraction in itself.
+These enumerate operations on a data type, but they are not abstractions since they omit all other types of information.
+For example, the IPersistentCollection is the interface for the collection in Clojure, and says that all collections must implement `count`, `conj`, and `seq` operations.
+But it says nothing about the invariants of these operations.

-Interfaces or protocols are not even necessary to create an abstraction.
+An interface/protocol/typeclass is not even necessary to create an abstraction.
 Consider the abstraction of a point in 2D space.
-Here are three
+Here are three examples of points:

 ```
 (def my-map-point {:x 10 :y 20})